An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 My digital Suica on my phone

-For this one month Japan itinerary, hiring a car is not necessary or recommended in most towns due to limited parking and high traffic.
+For this itinerary (and most Japan itineraries), hiring a car is not necessary or recommended in most towns due to limited parking and traffic.

-Map – Japan Itinerary 4 Weeks by Region
+Map – 4 Weeks in Japan by Region

 Click the image to open a larger interactive map in desktop, or on Google Maps on mobile devices